Fleetrun

 Engine ignition sensor does not indicate the ACC position of the ignition key, in which the engine is not running, but additional hardware is already available for use.

 One of the digital inputs can be used as a parameter for the Engine ignition sensor (the I/O format parameter at the end of messages).
-It describes the state of all digital inputs and outputs simultaneously, and you can use it to determine the state of a particular digital input inN (the logic for selecting the input number N is described in another article).
+I/O describes the state of all digital inputs and outputs simultaneously, and you can use it to determine the state of a particular digital input inN (the logic for selecting the input number N is described in another article).

 You can also try to create an engine ignition sensor based on the external voltage parameter (usually named pwr_ext).
 In this case, you need to create the Calculation table in the sensor properties.
 The user guide provides an example of such a table.
 When using this example, you only need to change the voltage threshold at which the ignition will be considered on.